dougpfeffer/acts_as_list/README.md

 ## Instance Methods Added To ActiveRecord Models

-You'll have a number of methods added to each instance of the ActiveRecord model that to which `acts_as_list` is added.
+You'll have a number of methods added to each instance of the ActiveRecord model that to which `acts_as_vm_list` is added.

-In `acts_as_list`, "higher" means further up the list (a lower `position`), and "lower" means further down the list (a higher `position`).
+In `acts_as_vm_list`, "higher" means further up the list (a lower `position`), and "lower" means further down the list (a higher `position`).
 That can be confusing, so it might make sense to add tests that validate that you're using the right method given your context.

 ### Methods That Change Position and Reorder List